wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

-Five external requests are handled by the L1 cache: `Fetch`, which does not change the current state, and just requires a copy of the block to be sent down; `Inv`, which just invalidates the block, if it is not in exclusive state (used for invalidating shared copies when a sharer requests exclusive ownership); `ForceInv`, which invalidates a block regardless of its coherence state (used for maintaining inclusiveness);
+Five external requests are handled by the L1 cache: `Fetch`, which does not change the current state, and just requires a copy of the block to be sent down; `Inv`, which just invalidates the block, if it is not in exclusive state (used for invalidating shared copies of non-owners); `ForceInv`, which invalidates a block regardless of its coherence state (used for invalidating blocks regardless of its state);
-`FetchInv`, which invalidates the block, while also requesting its contents to be sent down (used for invalidation an owner, and transferring the ownership to a new owner); and `handleFetchInvX`, which downgrades a block from exclusive to non-exclusive, while also requesting its contents to be sent down (used for downgrading the owner to be a sharer, and allowing other sharers to hold a non-exclusive copy of the block).
+`FetchInv`, which invalidates the block, while also requesting its contents to be sent down (used for invalidation an owner); and
+`FetchInvX`, which downgrades a block from exclusive to non-exclusive, while also requesting its contents to be sent down (used for downgrading the owner to be a sharer, and allowing other sharers to hold a non-exclusive copy of the block).
 These events are handled by method `handleFetch`, `handleInv`, `handleForceInv`, `handleFetchInv`, and